 On 8 October 2019, in Riga, Latvia, an emergency training in the retail sector was held for the first time in the Baltics that was organised by Maxima Latvia in cooperation with the State fire and rescue service, the Emergency medical service, as well as the State police and the State Security Service.

 The training took place in the newly built Maxima X shop.
 To improve company emergency management and strengthen employee collaboration with the services involved, the training took place in several levels.
 It included staged rescue work at the Maxima shop with the involvement of rescuers and emergency vehicles, and activation of the emergency management plan and work at the Maxima office Abras.

 “The SFRS carries out daily practical and theoretical training to test and refine previous skills in performing fire-fighting and rescue works.
-As is well known, in cases of emergency it is a matter of seconds and how successful the various services and companies involved can cooperate.
-Therefore, in the opinion of SFRS, practical training in different companies is especially valuable, because it allows to play different possible hazards, liability of involved resources and algorithms of actions during training, as well as allows to check practically the actions of the employees of companies in various potential hazards in the workplace,” says Inta Palkavniece, Acting Head of Prevention and Public Information Department of the SFRS.
+As is well known, in cases of emergency, it is a matter of seconds and how successful the various services and companies involved can cooperate.
+Therefore, in the opinion of SFRS, practical training in different companies is especially valuable, because it allows us to play different possible hazards, liability of involved resources and algorithms of actions during training, as well as allowing us to check practically the actions of the employees of companies in various potential hazards in the workplace,” says Inta Palkavniece, Acting Head of Prevention and Public Information Department of the SFRS.

 “We are pleased that Maxima is the first retail company in Europe which introduces a full emergency management system of this magnitude.
 It becomes more and more important at a time when the supermarket is a public gathering place for thousands of people every day.